parknich081/parksmodpack/README.md

 However, chat reporting is disabled due to player security and privacy concerns ([simple explanation](https://youtu.be/rdoFUhd0EkI)/[timeline of events](https://youtu.be/kEfyaAq90kg)/[technical explanation](https://youtu.be/hYAUEMlugyw?t=43)).
    * Chat reporting can be re-enabled by [disabling the mod](https://fabulously-optimized.gitbook.io/modpack/readme/disabling-mods) called [No Chat Reports](https://www.curseforge.com/minecraft/mc-mods/no-chat-reports).
-   * Fabulously Optimized continues to encourage players to follow the rules of the server they play in, [Minecraft Community Standards](https://www.minecraft.net/en-us/community-standards) and all local laws.
+   * you should follow the rules of the server you  play in, [Minecraft Community Standards](https://www.minecraft.net/en-us/community-standards) and all local laws.
 Any misconduct should be reported to the server administration and/or local police where necessary.
    * If you've gotten banned already, [see "How to submit a case review" here to appeal](https://www.minecraft.net/en-us/community-standards#main-content).

 </details>

-* Fabulously Optimized does not host any capes or other cosmetics, nor does it encourage users to buy them from any provider.
-Instead, the modpack encourages users to [prefer free cosmetics](https://fabulously-optimized.gitbook.io/modpack/readme/free-cape), while also giving them options to use any paid cosmetics they've previously obtained from certain providers.

-* Yes, you can fork/remix this pack [according to the license](https://github.com/Fabulously-Optimized/fabulously-optimized/blob/main/LICENSE.md).
-You cannot, however, use the "Fabulously Optimized" name or logo.
+* placeholder